anyone-protocol/smart-contracts/smartweave/local-scripts/README.md

   - The id of the contract that was previously deployed
   - Should be available in logs after deploy command

+Also, modify `smartweave/local-scripts/test-states/add-claims.json` file in order to see added relays on dashboard
+- Change the address to your medamask one

 ```bash
 $ npm run add-relays-local
 ```